 Support for young carers

-The law says we must offer you a Young Carer Statement if:
+The Carers (Scotland) Act 2016 states that local authorities must offer a Young Carer Statement if:

 - you tell us you are a young carer

 - we already know that you’re a young carer.

 If you are at school, your school prepares the Young Carer Statement.
 For under 5’s, this is done by a health visitor or other professional.